MichaelHelgesen/100daysofcode/R4Log.md

 # R4 Log
+## Day 12: 18.10.19
+* Finished the second chapter of Eloquent Javascript.
+* Did all three chapter challenges in Eloquent Javascript.
+* Leaned about Webpack.
+Pretty complicated...
+* 25% progress in the Udemy React course.
+* Bought a GraphQL course on Udemy.

 ## Day 11: 17.10.19
 * Finished the Udemy React course "stateless functional component" section (23%).
 * Re-watched the videos about state, props and super in classes.